Premier League odds

 Summary

-Brentford sits 5th with 33 points from 21 matches.
-They're positioned for Europa League qualification, averaging 1.57 PPG.
+Brighton & Hove Albion sits 6th with 50 points from 34 matches.
+They're positioned for Europa League qualification, averaging 1.47 PPG.
 A strong finish would secure their place in Europe's second-tier competition, offering valuable continental experience.
-Scoring 1.67 goals per game while conceding 1.33, their +7 goal difference shows solid balance.
-Their recent form of W-W-D-W-W (excellent form) suggests they are maintaining their strong position.
+Scoring 1.41 goals per game while conceding 1.15, their +9 goal difference shows solid balance.
+Their recent form of W-W-W-D-W (excellent form) suggests they are maintaining their strong position.

 Relegation ZonePerformance